-6-12 Central Conomo Point Zoning District.
+6-12.2.
+Establishment

-- 6-12.1.
-Purpose: The purpose of the Central Conomo Point Zoning District ("CCPZD") is to facilitate the subdivision of the central portion of the previously developed area north of Robbins Island Road while minimizing disruption to the existing historical building configuration. - 6-12.2.
-Establishment: The CCPZD is a zoning district shown on the Town's Zoning Map (see Exhibit 1) that includes a portion of land north of Robbins Island Road located along Robbins Island Road and Beach Circle.
-The CCPZD is subject to all provisions of Chapter VI of the Essex bylaws except as specifically defined below. - 6-12.3.
-Definitions: In addition to the definitions set forth in Section 6-2.2 of the Zoning By-Law, the following definitions shall apply only in the CCPZD :
+The CCPZD is a zoning district shown on the Town's Zoning Map (see Exhibit 1) that includes a portion of land north of Robbins Island Road located along Robbins Island Road and Beach Circle.
+The CCPZD is subject to all provisions of Chapter VI of the Essex bylaws except as specifically defined below.

+6-12.3.
+Definitions

+In addition to the definitions set forth in Section 6-2.2 of the Zoning By-Law, the following definitions shall apply only in the CCPZD :

-Seasonal Cottage - A detached principal structure with a residential dwelling unit, other than a mobile home, of 11⁄2 stories or fewer, to be used for seasonal occupancy only between April 15 and October 15 of any given year.
+Seasonal Cottage - A detached principal structure with a residential dwelling unit, other than a mobile home, of $1\frac{1}{2}$ stories or fewer, to be used for seasonal occupancy only between April 15 and October 15 of any given year.